 Travel with Captain Charlie on his boat, the "Mud Hen."
 He is a licensed U.S. Coast Guard charter captain with more than 45 years of boating and chartering experience.
 Climb aboard and observe towering riverside forest and native plants, birds, river wildlife and historic scenery where Nanticoke Indians lived and ship builders of the 1800s flourished.
 The Broad Creek River Tour is an adventurous experience for visitors seeking an off-the-beaten-path vacation experience.
 Basic tour is two hours, cost is $20 per person (maximum 4 people.)
 Call 302-841-0198 for information and/or reservations.

-Green, public transportation along the Canal corridor via a water taxi.
-Visit the Cape Water Taxi facebook page for schedules and times.
+Green, public transportation along the Rehoboth-Lewes Canal corridor via a pontoon boat water taxi.
+Also offer a variety of pleasure and eco cruises.
+Visit the Cape Water Taxi website for schedules and times.

 Delaware Fishing Guide

 Click here for a 2015 Delaware Fishing Guide